Asset Publisher

 2. The patient's symptoms are moderate to severe (i.e., 7 or more episodes per day or 50 or more episodes per week) AND

-5. ONE of the following:
+4. The patient has ONE of the following:

-1. The patient has tried and had an inadequate response to at least ONE menopausal hormone therapy (i.e., estrogen therapy [ET] or estrogen plus progesterone therapy [EPT] including oral, transdermal patches, sprays and gels, and vaginal ring agents) OR
+1. Tried and had an inadequate response to ONE hormonal therapy (i.e., estrogen therapy [ET] or estrogen plus progesterone therapy [EPT] including oral, transdermal patches, sprays and gels, and vaginal ring agents) used to treat vasomotor symptoms of menopause OR

-3. The patient has an FDA labeled contraindication to ALL menopausal hormone therapies OR
+3. An FDA labeled contraindication to ALL hormonal therapies used to treat vasomotor symptoms of menopause OR

-6. ONE of the following:
+5. The patient has ONE of the following:

-1. The patient has tried and had an inadequate response to at least ONE nonhormonal therapy used to treat vasomotor symptoms of menopause (i.e., paroxetine, escitalopram, citalopram, venlafaxine, desvenlafaxine, duloxetine, gabapentin, oxybutynin) OR
+1. Tried and had an inadequate response to ONE nonhormonal therapy (i.e., paroxetine, escitalopram, citalopram, venlafaxine, desvenlafaxine, duloxetine, gabapentin, oxybutynin) used to treat vasomotor symptoms of menopause OR

-2. The patient has an intolerance or hypersensitivity to at least ONE nonhormonal therapy used to treat vasomotor symptoms of menopause OR
+2. An intolerance or hypersensitivity to ONE nonhormonal therapy used to treat vasomotor symptoms of menopause OR

-3. The patient has an FDA labeled contraindication to ALL nonhormonal therapies used to treat vasomotor symptoms of menopause OR
+3. An FDA labeled contraindication to ALL nonhormonal therapies used to treat vasomotor symptoms of menopause OR

-2. The patient has another FDA labeled indication for the requested agent and route of administration AND
+2. The patient has another FDA labeled indication for the requested agent AND route of administration AND

 1. The patient does NOT have any FDA labeled contraindications to the requested agent